R0ysM/R0ysM/README.md

 ## What am I currently working on

-At the moment I'm creating my own portfolio website with Django and Firebase, or al least I was until I realised that I can't deploy unless I connect a credit card.
-Now I'm building it as a static website, but I will continue with Django even if I don't thin When it will be released I will make avaible some of my past programs for the download.
-[An example of my incredible CSS skills](https://shopdeepsound.web.app), I know the download doesn't work
+At the moment I'm working as a freelancer by making websites with pure HTML and CSS, [An example of my incredible CSS skills](https://roysmanfohub.web.app), I know the download sometimes doesn't work.

 ## Can we trust this guy?
 He probably doesn't know anything